Microsupport of tempered solutions of D-Modules associated to smooth morphisms: Introduction

-Together with a Zerner type theorem (cf Lemma \ref{L:2}), this entails estimate (1) in the case $G=\mathbb{C}_{\Omega}$, $\Omega$ being a subanalytic Stein open set of $Y$, and hence (1) holds for $G=\mathbb{C}_S$, under the assumption that $S$ is a subanalytic subset of $Y$ complementary to a finite union of Stein subanalytic open subsets.
-The proof of Theorem \ref{T:1} is then reduced, by the realification procedure, to the case $f^{-1}\C_U$, for an open subanalytic relatively compact subset $U$ in a real manifold $N$ complexified by $Y$.
+After obtaining a Zerner type Lemma (cf. Lemma \ref{L:2}), we first prove estimate (1) in the case $G=\mathbb{C}_{\Omega}$, for $\Omega$ subanalytic open Stein in $Y$, which implies that (1) holds for $G=\mathbb{C}_S$ provided that \begin{itemize} \item{$S$ is a closed subanalytic subset of $Y$ complementary to a finite union of Stein subanalytic open subsets.}